 As the home of Horn in the West, Daniel Boone Park is home to other attractions and events as well, including the Hickory Ridge Living History Museum, and Daniel Boone Native Gardens.
 The Watauga County Farmers’ Market is held on site each Saturday morning, May through November.

 Hours of Operation

 The season of Horn in the West runs late June to early August, with shows nightly Tuesday through Sunday.
 Curtain time is 8 pm.

-Group Tour and VIP Package discounts are available (call for more information).
+VIP (reserved) and student discounts are available (call for more information).